Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 A technical interview typically starts like a general interview with introductions and a bit of discussion.

-You should be prepared to talk about:
+Candidates should be prepared to talk about:

 - Prior work experience
 - Past projects
-- Items highlighted on your resume
+- Items highlighted on their resume
-- Why you are excited about the position
+- Why they are excited about the position

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-info

 ## This Will Sound Familiar

 If this process sounds famialiar...
 It SHOULD!
-The **P**roblem **S**olving **E**xercises you have engaged in every week are designed to help you practice the interview process!
+The **P**roblem **S**olving **E**xercises (PSEs) you have submitted almost every week, are designed to help you practice the interview process!

 ### !end-callout